Thomas-Ung/ExchangeForStudents/README.md

 - [ ] Function 8 - Accept / Deny functionality made with notifications from the sellers perspective.
 - [ ] Function 9 - Status button created for sellers to place their item into either "Sold", "On Hold", or "Available".
 Default when posted is available.
 - [ ] Function 10 - Posts subclasses implemented with more fields like dimensions, size, color, etc.
+- [ ] Messaging and chat functions.
+- [ ] Editting profile and posts capabilities.
+- [ ] Interactive user interface.

 ## Not Implemented (Yet) ❌
 These features were not completed within the current project scope but will likely be addressed in future milestones.

-- Feature 1 – Messaging and chat functions need to be implemented still.
-- Feature 2 - Editting profile and posts capabilities.
-- Feature 3 - Viewing other users profiles.
-- Feature 4 - Add more interactive updates to User Interface.
-- Feature 5 - AI Capability?
+- Feature 1 - AI Capability!
+To be done soon.

 ### Mapping to Milestones